Pranshul-cloud/Ecommerce_Customer_Retention_Analytics/README.md

 ByteCart, a mid-scale e-commerce brand, is experiencing rising churn and declining repeat purchases, resulting in significant revenue loss and weakened customer loyalty.
 This project uses SQL-driven segmentation and churn modeling to identify churn patterns, quantify revenue at risk, and evaluate retention strategies, enabling data-backed decisions to improve retention and maximize lifetime value.

-### 2️ ❓ Problem Statement
-ByteCart has experienced a decline in customer retention, with fewer users making repeat purchases and a rising percentage disengaging shortly after their first transaction.
-The churn rate has increased notably across key segments, directly affecting average customer lifetime value.
-This erosion in user loyalty is contributing to decreased revenue and weakening overall profitability — prompting the need for a focused analysis to identify root causes and guide strategic interventions.
+---

+### 2  Exevutive Summary
+ByteCart, a growing e-commerce brand, faced a sharp decline in customer retention, with a **churn rate of 52.07%** and a **low overall retention rate of 33.33%**, putting long-term revenue and loyalty at risk.
+This project used SQL-powered analysis to identify churn drivers, assess strategy performance, and quantify revenue exposure — enabling ByteCart to act on high-impact retention lever

 ---